 Why these prices exist (and why they're not a scam)

-Every property in this dataset is owned by a land bank — a public agency created to return vacant and tax-foreclosed property to productive use.
+Every property in this dataset is owned by a land bank — a public agency created to return vacant and tax-foreclosed property to productive use (all 350+ U.S. land banks are profiled in our directory).
 Land banks price to eliminate vacancy, not to maximize revenue: a $2,000 house that gets renovated and back on the tax rolls is a policy win.
 The discount is real, and so is the reason for it — these houses need work, and most programs require a renovation plan, proof of funds, and sometimes owner-occupancy.

 The process is applications rather than bidding wars — here's the step-by-step guide.
-And if the house you want isn't priced on its listing, that's normal: about half of land bank inventory is "price on application."
+And if the house you want isn't priced on its listing, that's normal: roughly two-thirds of land bank inventory is "price on application."

 Methodology & citation

-Statistics are a July 1, 2026 snapshot of LandBankSearch's index of official land bank listing feeds (48 land banks, 21 states), refreshed nightly.
+Statistics are a July 27, 2026 snapshot of LandBankSearch's index of official land bank listing feeds (55 land banks, 24 states), refreshed nightly.
 "House" means a listing our pipeline flags as having a structure; markets with no structure data are undercounted rather than estimated.
-Prices are official posted asking prices — roughly half of tracked inventory is priced on application and excluded from price statistics.
+Prices are official posted asking prices — roughly two-thirds of tracked inventory (about 53,000 listings) is priced on application and excluded from price statistics.
+Listings that have sold are swept nightly and drop out of these counts, which is why our house numbers are lower than they were on July 4.
+The index also carries 936 federal HUD foreclosure houses across 46 states (median list price $195,000); those are excluded from every land bank figure on this page.
 Journalists and researchers: cite freely with a link to this page or LandBankSearch; the live map at /explore always shows current counts.